cardano-foundation/cf-explorer-aggregator/readme.md

 We will use [yaci-store](https://github.com/bloxbean/yaci-store) as a light weight and modular indexer.

 ## API
 The Aggregator provides an API to retrieve the aggregated data.
-The following endpoints are available:
-* `GET /addresstxcount` - Returns the number of transactions for all address - Pagination is possible
-* `GET /addresstxcount/{address}` - Returns the number of transactions for a specific address
-* `GET /poolstatus/{poolId}` - Returns the status of a specific pool
-* `GET /poolstatus` - Returns the status of all pools - Pagination is possible
-* `GET /poolstatus/latest` - Returns the latest status of all pools

 The Swagger API can be found at `/swagger-ui/index.html`

 ### Configuration